 The Jaan Tõnisson Institute organized in-service training events based on the structure and content of the resource book.
 The manual was distributed to approximately 600 Estonian- and Russian-speaking schools.
-As a result of this resource and related lobbying, human rights themes have been incorporated within civic-education national student assessments tests as of 2002.
+As a result of this resource and related lobbying, human rights themes have been incorporated rights education within disciplines related to civic studies.

-The Resource Book is well organized and easy to use.
-It is an example of how steps can be undertaken to prepare a new generation of educators to provide instruction that reflects participatory and democratic values, as well as human rights themes.
+Strengths: The Resource Book is well organized and easy to use.
+It is an example of how steps ally and have demonstrated applicability to a range of national contexts.
+The manual could be further adapted to other settings involving the introduction of human rights education within existing curricula.

-The manual was developed for the in-service training of civic-education teachers, but it could be used as a stand-alone resource by teachers to mainstream human rights education within disciplines related to civic studies.
+The manual was developed for the in-service training of civic-education teachers, but it could be used as a stand-alone resource by teachers to mainstream human